The Board's Conduct of Affairs

 The benefits provided are comparable with local market practices.

-The details of the remuneration for the P&GCEO are provided in the Directors' Remuneration section on page 42 of this Annual Report.
-The details of the other key management personnel remuneration in bands of S$250,000 and a breakdown in percentage terms are provided in the Key Management Personnel's Remuneration section on page 43 of this Annual Report.
+The details of the remuneration for the P&GCEO are provided in the Directors' Remuneration section on page 44 of this Annual Report.
+The details of the other top five key management personnel's remuneration in bands of S$250,000 and a breakdown in percentage terms are provided in the Key Management Personnel's Remuneration section on page 45 of this Annual Report.

-The ERCC seeks to ensure that remuneration paid to the P&GCEO and key management personnel is strongly linked to the achievement of business and individual performance targets.
-The performance targets endorsed by the ERCC and approved by the Board are set at realistic yet stretched levels each year to motivate a high degree of business performance with emphasis on both short-term and longer-term quantifiable objectives.
+The ERCC seeks to ensure that the remuneration paid to the P&GCEO and key management personnel are strongly linked to the achievement of business and individual performance targets.
+The performance targets endorsed by the ERCC and approved by the Board are set at realistic yet stretched levels each year to motivate a high degree of business performance with emphasis on both short- and longer-term quantifiable objectives.
 A pay-for-performance alignment study was conducted by the appointed independent remuneration consultant and reviewed by the ERCC; the findings indicate that there has been adequate pay-for-performance alignment for the Group in both absolute and relative terms against a peer group of large listed companies in Singapore and the region over a multi-year period.

-For FY 2015, there were no termination, retirement or post-employment benefits granted to Directors, the P&GCEO and key management personnel.
-There was also no special retirement plan, 'golden parachute' or special severance package for the key management personnel.
+In FY 2016, there were no termination, retirement or post-employment benefits granted to Directors, the P&GCEO and key management personnel.
+There was also no special retirement plan, 'golden parachute' or special severance package for any of the key management personnel.

-There were no employees of the Group who were immediate family members of a Director or the P&GCEO during FY 2015.
+There were no employees of the Group who were immediate family members of a Director or the P&GCEO in FY 2016.
 "Immediate family member" refers to the spouse, child, adopted child, step-child, sibling or parent of the individual.

 Non-Executive Director Remuneration

-Non-executive Directors have remuneration packages consisting of Directors' fees and attendance fees.
-The Directors' compensation policy is based on a scale of fees divided into basic retainer fees as Director and additional fees for attendance and serving on Board Committees.
+The compensation policy for Directors is based on a scale of fees divided into basic retainer fees for serving as Director and additional fees for attendance and serving on Board Committees.
 The compensation package is market benchmarked, taking into account the demanding responsibilities on the part of the Directors in light of the scale, complexity and the international nature of the business.

 Directors' fees of the non-executive Directors (including the Chairman) will be paid as to about 70% in cash and about 30% in the form of share awards under the RSP, save in the case of a Director who is retiring from the Board at the conclusion of the AGM and a Director who has retired from the Board at the conclusion of the last AGM.
 These Directors will receive all of their Directors' fees in cash.
 The awards consist of the grant of fully paid shares, with no performance conditions attached and no vesting periods imposed.
 In order to encourage the alignment of the interests of the non-executive Directors with the interests of shareholders, a non-executive Director is required to hold shares in the Company worth at least one year of his or her basic retainer fee or the total number of shares awarded under the above policy, whichever is lower, at all times during his or her Board tenure.
 For the Chairman, the shares are required to be held for at least two years from the date of award, and the two-year moratorium shall continue to apply in the event of retirement.
-Details of the Directors' remuneration are provided in the Directors' Remuneration section on page 42 of this Annual Report.
+Details of the Directors' remuneration are provided in the Directors' Remuneration section on page 44 of this Annual Report.
 The P&GCEO as Executive Director is remunerated as part of key management personnel and therefore does not receive Director's fees.
 No individual Director by himself or herself could decide his or her own remuneration.
 The Directors' fees will only be paid upon approval by the shareholders at the AGM.
 These measures serve to assure that the independence of the non-executive Directors is not compromised by their compensation.

 Compensation Risk Assessment

 The Company provides shareholders with quarterly and annual financial statements within the relevant periods prescribed by the Listing Manual.
 These quarterly and annual financial statements are reviewed and approved by the Board prior to release to shareholders by announcement on the SGXNet.
 The releases of quarterly and annual financial statements are accompanied by news releases issued to the media and which are also posted on the SGXNet.
-In presenting the annual and quarterly financial statements to shareholders, the Board aims to provide shareholders with a balanced, clear and understandable assessment of the Company and the Group's performance, position and prospects.
+In presenting the quarterly and annual financial statements to shareholders, the Board aims to provide shareholders with a balanced, clear and understandable assessment of the Company and the Group's performance, position and prospects.
 In order to achieve this, Management provides the Board with management accounts on a monthly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment, of the Group's financial performance, position and prospects.